1 - Overview

 There are few generic roles automatically created during initial realm import.

-• viewer: general permission to view non-public runs
+• viewer: read permission to view non-public runs

-• uploader: permission to upload new runs, useful for bot accounts (CI)
+• uploader: write permission to upload new runs, useful for bot accounts (CI)

-• tester: common user that can define tests, modify or delete data.
+• tester: write permission to define tests, modify or delete data.

-• manager: set team members and their roles within the team
+• manager: read/write permission to manage team members and their roles within the team

 • admin: permission both see and change application-wide configuration such as global actions